 As a small borough, Prospect Park, PA does not have many employment opportunities aside from those offered by local businesses.
 However, the numerous careers in Philadelphia and other nearby areas keep the economy quite steady.

 Prospect Park offers strong educational opportunities for children, starting with the thought-provoking workshops at the Kindergarten Academy, and continuing throughout Prospect Park School, where elementary students are treated as family.
 The Interboro High School, on the other hand, retains an excellent graduation rate.

-RENTCafé is your one-stop shop for finding a great new apartment in Prospect Park, PA.
-Easily search through a wide selection of apartments for rent in Prospect Park, PA, and view detailed information about available rentals including floor plans, pricing, photos, amenities, interactive maps, and thorough property descriptions.
+RentCafe is your one-stop shop for finding a great new apartment in Prospect Park, Delaware County, PA.
+Easily search through a wide selection of apartments for rent in Prospect Park, Delaware County, PA, and view detailed information about available rentals including floor plans, pricing, photos, amenities, interactive maps, and thorough property descriptions.
 Property owners and managers are one click away, so feel free to contact them and find out all you need to know about the apartment you’re interested in.
-Browse Prospect Park, PA apartments with rents starting from $875 and submit your rental application today!
+Browse Prospect Park, Delaware County, PA apartments with rents starting from $500 and submit your rental application today!